-The submesh item configuration item property provides the number of submeshes and the identifier of submeshes which are present in the associated submesh item.
+A submesh item configuration item property provides the number of submeshes and the identifier of submeshes which are present in the associated submesh item.

 The submesh item configuration item property is an essential property.
 The corresponding essential flag in the ItemPropertyAssociationBox shall be set to 1 for a 'smcp' item property.